 The execution times for all radio state transitions are detailed in Table 11 and Table 12.
 Note that these times are typical and can vary, depending on the BBRAM configuration.

-For normal transition times, set TRANSITION_CLOCK_DIV (location 0x13A) to 0x04.
+For normal transition times, set TRANSITION_CLOCK_DIV (Location 0x13A) to 0x04.
 For fast transition times, set TRANSITION_CLOCK_DIV to 0x01.
+It is recommended to enable fast transition times to reduce system power consumption.
 As stated in the SPI Interface section, commands are executed on the last positive SCLK edge of the command.
-For the measured values given in Table 11 and Table 12 there is 200 ns between the last positive SCLK edge and the rising edge of CS.
+For the values given in Table 11 and Table 12, there is an additional 200 ns between the last positive SCLK edge and the rising edge of CS that is related to the SPI rate used.